TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Methodology

-\textbf{Directed Weighted Graph Construction.} We leverage XGBoost's sequential tree-building approach to correct previous errors and capture complex feature interactions in multi-omics data.
-This contrasts with Random Forests' independent trees, making XGBoost particularly effective for identifying informative dependencies.
-For each omics modality, we generate an ensemble of $M$ trees.
-Each tree is treated as a directed graph $G^m = (V^m, E^m)$, where a directed edge $a \rightarrow b$ indicates that feature $a$ appears before $b$ along a splitting path.
-Aggregating co-occurrence information across all $M$ trees yields a unified graph:
+\textbf{Directed Weighted Graph Construction.} We leverage XGBoost's sequential tree-building mechanism to capture task-specific feature dependencies and directional interaction patterns in multi-omics data.
+Unlike random forests, where trees are independent, the boosting structure of XGBoost allows early splits to influence later ones, making it particularly effective at identifying features that serve as upstream stratifiers versus downstream refiners in the decision-making process.
+For each omics modality, an ensemble of $M$ boosted trees is trained.
+Each tree is viewed as a directed graph $G^m = (V^m, E^m)$, where a directed edge $a \rightarrow b$ indicates that feature $a$ appears before $b$ along the same root-to-leaf path.
+These edges do not represent causal biomarker regulation.
+Instead, they encode task-specific conditional dependencies: feature $a$ partitions patients into subgroups for which feature $b$ provides additional discriminative power.
+Aggregating the feature co-occurrence across all $M$ trees yields a single directed weighted graph $G^*$ as follows: